imlobster/fzls/README.txt

 # ls
 important      important-backup

-	you have done some things with the first one, and now you want to get rid of the backup .
+	you did something with the first one and now you want to get rid of the backup.

 	you would type this:

 # ls
 important      important-backup
 # rm -rf i

-	then you will most likely hit TAB.
-There are two possible
+	then, most likely, you will press the TAB. and after that, there are only two possible scenarios.
-	consequences:

 	first: you will find that you are very careful